rundeck/docs/docs/manual/webhooks/advanced-run-job.md

 You can use the [JsonPath](#jsonpath) `$` as a job option value to send the event as a serialized JSON.
 You can also send parts of the event by crafting a JsonPath that returns structured data!
+### How do I disable the Debugging feature?
+You can disable it by adding the following line to the rundeck-config.properties file (requires service restart):
+`rundeck.feature.eventStore.enabled=false`